jeminpro/learn/web/docs/02_english/Comprehension/question_types/question_recognition.md

-# 🕵️ How to Recognise GL Question Types
+# 🕵️ Question Type Recognition

 This guide shows how to **spot different comprehension question types** in GL papers, using clue words in the question.